Helen Leach - Counselling for Adults, Teenagers & Children (BACP Accredited)

 3. Ongoing Counselling Sessions:

 Sessions are usually held weekly.
+Option to reduce to fortnightly as therapy progresses.

 We can work together for a set number of sessions, or decide to have a more open-ended approach.
 We will regularly review how things are going, with the aim that the ending will be planned and prepared for.